 Treasure Island Pedagogies: Episode 5 - the one with the coconut

-Episode 5 was recorded on 16th March 2021 with four guests, literally from round the globe!
+This episode was recorded with four guests, literally from round the globe!
 This is a special edition of Treasure Island Pedagogies with educational developers.
 In homage to BBC Radio 4’s ‘Desert Island Discs’, our guests identify their students’ lightbulb moment (when their students ‘were getting it’), a teaching prop or pedagogy to take to their Treasure Islands together with a luxury item off duty.
-Ashwini Datt, University of Auckland, NZ, Danielle Hinton, University of Birmingham, UK, Jenni Carr, London School of Economics, UK and Natasha Taylor, RMIT, Australia.

 University of Auckland, NZ